DentalCIO/Dentrix-Config/README.md

 The structure of the ADMX is as follows:

 Dentrix
---General
+General
-------Printers
+ Printers
---Appointment Book
+Appointment Book
---Chart
+Chart
---Ledger
+Ledger
---Office Manager
+Office Manager